One in five of us will catch the flu in any given flu season. But, there are some strategies you can do to fight back before the flu takes you down.

-- Take time to get the flu shot.
 Experts say the single best way to avoid the flu is to get vaccinated as soon as the vaccine is available.
 The ideal time to get your flu shot is early fall.
-But if you haven’t had your shot yet, make plans now.
-For more information about this year’s flu shot, visit visit CDC.gov/flu External Site or talk to your doctor.
-Flu shots are covered once a year at no cost to you by the Medicare program.
+But, if you haven’t had your shot yet this flu season, make plans now.

-- Keep your hands off your face.
-The average person touches his or her face 16 times per hour.1 Resist the urge to rub your eyes or touch your mouth, nose and face.
+The average person touches his or her face 16 times per hour.
+Resist the urge to rub your eyes or touch your mouth, nose and face.
 These little habits can be exactly what the flu virus needs to get into your system.

 Stay home when you're sick